-The ratio of striking-to-struck driver fatalities resulting from side impacts are presented in Figure 6.
-This analysis includes both left and right side impacts.
+The ratio of striking-to-struck driver fatalities resulting from side impacts to the left (driver) side of the struck vehicle are presented in Figure 9.
 As a control configuration, note first that in car-to-car impacts approximately 6 side-struck drivers are fatally injured for every fatally-injured driver in the bullet car.
 This imbalance is not unexpected as the side structure of passenger vehicles provides little protection for the side-struck occupant when compared with the significantly greater protection afforded by the front structure to the bullet vehicle driver.

 The analysis is even more startling for LTVs striking cars in side impact.
-As shown in Figure 6, 23 side-struck car drivers are fatally injured for every driver who dies in a striking full-size van.
-For every driver who dies in a striking utility vehicle, 20 side-struck car drivers are fatally injured.
-For every fatally-injured driver of a striking full-size pickup truck, 17 side-struck car drivers are killed.
+As shown in Figure 9, 30 side-struck car drivers are fatally injured for every driver who dies in a bullet SUV.
+For every driver who dies in a striking van, 13 side-struck car drivers are fatally injuried.
+For every fatally-injured driver of a striking pickup truck, 25 side-struck car drivers are killed.
+By contrast, when cars strike LTVs in side impact, the ratio of striking car to struck LTV driver fatalities is roughly 1:1.